cedoor/cedoor/README.md

 - 🌱 I'm currently learning **network flow optimization algorithms** (master's course) and **ZK-Snark technologies**.

-- 📚 I'm currently reading the [YDKJS](https://github.com/getify/You-Dont-Know-JS) book series and "[Indipendenti.
-Guida allo smart working](https://www.ibs.it/indipendenti-guida-allo-smart-working-libro-marco-bentivogli/e/9788849863949)" of Marco Bentivogli.
+- 📚 I'm currently reading the [*YDKJS*](https://github.com/getify/You-Dont-Know-JS) book series and *The Lord of the Rings - The Fellowship of the Ring*.

 ---